Frank Werner Maiwald

 Background

-Maiwald was educated at the University of Cologne, Germany.
-He built a career at JPL spanning radiometry, terahertz spectroscopy, and orbital remote sensing.
+Maiwald earned his Ph.D. in Applied Physics from the University of Cologne, Germany, and joined JPL as a Post-Doctoral Fellow in April 1999.
+Over 25 years, he rose to Technical Group Supervisor in the Instrument Division, building a career spanning radiometry, terahertz spectroscopy, and orbital remote sensing.
+His early work included developing a 2.7-THz solid-state frequency-tripler source and leading a team that built a space-qualified multiplier chain in the 1.25-THz range — foundational technology for space-based spectroscopy.
 According to his publication trail on the NASA Technical Reports Server (NTRS), he managed the development of multiple major instruments:

-- Contributed to AMR/SWOT, COWVR, AMR/Jason 3, and HIFI programs
+- Contributed to AMR/SWOT, COWVR, AMR/Jason 3, and HIFI (Herschel Space Observatory) programs

 As The Sentinel Network noted, these are not obscure academic instruments.
 Visible shortwave infrared spectroscopy detects anomalous surface emissions and identifies materials from orbit.
 Advanced microwave radiometry enables all-weather target tracking and maritime domain awareness.
 The civilian applications are climate monitoring and oceanography.
 The defense applications are intelligence, surveillance, and reconnaissance.
 The technology is inherently dual-use, and Maiwald managed programs on both sides of that line.